SKplanet/sweetsearch/Readme.md

 **[AjaxRequestType]**

-: 'ajax', 'jsonp', 'user'(you make a Ajax method yourself)
+: 'ajax', 'jsonp', 'user'(you make an Ajax method yourself)

 <br>
 ## Use Plugin

 Plugin is a child component that parent Component use.

-SweetSearch have plugin by the name of 'RecentWordPlugin'.
+SweetSearch has two plugins.

+* 'RecentWordPlugin'
+* 'TTViewPlugin'

+#### RecentWordPlugin

+RecentWordPlugin can show word lists that user searched ago.
-RecentWordPlugin use Localstorage to save data.
+RecentWordPlugin uses Localstorage to save data.

-You can add plugin on Component as follows :
+You can add a plugin on Component as below:

 ```javascript